 2. Sequencing and Registration Priorities

-A full-time student must complete at least three of the core electives by the end of his or her second year.
+Full-time students must complete at least three of the core electives by the end of their second year.
 Moreover, students who are registering for their second year have priority with respect to all of the core electives.
-Thus, a student who takes fewer than six of the core electives in his or her second year will be able to register to take the remaining core elective(s) as a third-year student only after the completion of registration by students who are registering to take core electives in their second year.
+Thus, a student who takes fewer than six of the core electives in their second year will be able to register to take the remaining core elective(s) as a third-year student only after the completion of registration by students who are registering to take core electives in their second year.

-A part-time student must complete at least two of the core electives by the end of his or her second year, and the rest of his or her core electives in the third and/or fourth years.
+Part-time students must complete at least two of the core electives by the end of their second year, and the rest of their core electives in the third and/or fourth years.